CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ## Initial Azure Machine Learning Setup

 Inside the newly created Notebook VM, first create a new folder via the `New` button on the top right of Jupyter.
 Everything we'll do in this workshop should happen in this folder.
+This is because Machine Learning Services will persist the whole contents of the experiment's folder, which exceeds the limit when you run your Jupyter Notebooks in the root folder.

 ![alt text](../images/01-new_folder.png "New folder")